noushin-omidvar/Covid-Diagnosis-using-Blood-smear-image/README.md

 # Automated Blood Cell count from Blood Smear Images for COVID-19 Diagnosis
+This repository contains the code and data for the paper "Automated Blood Cell count from Blood Smear Images for COVID-19 Diagnosis".
+The goal of this project is to provide a technique that can improve rapid and accurate decisions on COVID-19 diagnosis, treatment, and isolation needs.

 ## 1 Problem Statement & Aims

-The COVID-19 pandemia has to date reached more than 156 million confirmed cases (probably a much higher number of infected), and almost 3.27 million deaths.
-We all know that the recent outbreak of the COVID-19 is an urgent global concern.
-To deal with it, healthcare professionals need to make rapid and accurate decisions on the COVID-19 diagnosis, treatment, and isolation needs.
-Therefore, many researchers have been recently attracted to provide techniques that can improve the mentioned decisions.The current gold standard test for COVID-19 diagnosis is amplification of viral RNA by (real time) reverse transcription polymerase chain reaction
-(rRT-PCR).
-However, it presents known shortcomings such as long turnaround times (3-4 hours to generate results), potential shortage of reagents, false-negative rates as large as % 15-20 , the need for certified laboratories, expensive equipment and trained personnel.
+The current gold standard test for COVID-19 diagnosis is amplification of viral RNA by (real-time) reverse transcription polymerase chain reaction (rRT-PCR).
+However, it presents known shortcomings such as long turnaround times, potential shortage of reagents, false-negative rates, the need for certified laboratories, expensive equipment and trained personnel.
 Thus there is a need for alternative, faster, less expensive and more accessible tests.
-A recent work has shown that a simple blood test might help to reduce the false-negative rRT-PCR tests [1].
-Blood tests also can be used in developing countries and in those countries suffering from a shortage of rRT-PCR reagents and/or specialized laboratories as an inexpensive and available alternative to identify potential COVID-19 patients.
+A recent work has shown that a simple blood test might help to reduce the false-negative rRT-PCR tests.
+Blood tests can be used in developing countries and in those countries suffering from a shortage of rRT-PCR reagents and/or specialized laboratories as an inexpensive and available alternative to identify potential COVID-19 patients.
 However, performing regular blood tests also requires medical experts.
-To leverage the advantage of blood analysis and reduce the cost of performing blood tests, researchers are recently working on the automated blood-based COVID-19 diagnosis tests.
+To leverage the advantage of blood analysis and reduce the cost of performing blood tests, researchers are recently working on automated blood-based COVID-19 diagnosis tests.
-In this study, the blood sample image of each patient will be considered as a new testing sample, and the probability of being diagnosed with positive COVID-19 ( diagnosis label ) will be the class predicted for that test sample.
-Figure 1 shows a graphical representation of the pipeline of this project.
-Based on this figure, it can be observed that we will utilize two data sets (𝑖) data set of blood cell smear images with annotations (rectangular box and labels) for blood cells (WBC, RBC, and Platelets) and labels for the WBC subtypes (Neutrophil, Monocyte, Lymphocyte, Eosinophil); and (𝑖𝑖) data set of COVID binary classification having features of blood cell and sub-types count.
-In this project, we have three main tasks as follows:
-(1) Detection of blood cell objects (WBC, RBC, Platelets) in the collected smear image;
-(2) Classification of WBC sub-types based on the cropped subimages from detected box for each WBC; and (3) COVID-19 Diagnosis based on the features collected from task (1) and task (2).

 <figure>
 <img src="images/pipeline.jpg" alt="Trulli" style="width:100%">